angelortizv/ce4302-mpi/README.md

 2. Create a MPI Cluster

-3 Virtual Machines with Ubuntu 18.04.06 were created for this task using Virtualbox .
+3 Virtual Machines with Ubuntu 18.04.06 were created for this task using VirtualBox.

-Follow these instructions to creat the MPI CLUSTER: https://www.geeksforgeeks.org/creating-an-mpi-cluster/
+Follow these instructions to create the MPI CLUSTER: https://www.geeksforgeeks.org/creating-an-mpi-cluster/

 ### Compile and Execute